A77 Average Speed Camera

 If you are unable to comply with the COFPN, or choose not to, the matter will be passed to the Procurator Fiscal for their consideration of a prosecution.

-Payment can be made by posting a cheque or Postal Order made payable to “The Scottish Courts & Tribunals Service” to the address below.
+Alternatively, payment can be made by posting a cheque or Postal Order made payable to “The Scottish Courts & Tribunals Service” to the address below.

 Scottish Courts & Tribunals Service